BrendanMacIntosh/File-System-Creation/README.md

-<h1>Creates a filing system in google drive using Google cloud and APIs</h1>
+#Creates a filing system in google drive using Google cloud and APIs
 The program create-folders.py takes a few inputs from the user, such as the number of assignments and lecture frequency, then creates the filing system using those inputs.